 Complete the browser verification:

-The Vaultwarden deployment is complete when HTTPS works, the first account can log in, public registration is disabled, and a backup archive exists.
+The Vaultwarden deployment is complete when HTTPS works, the first account can log in, public registration is disabled, the admin panel is disabled, a backup archive exists, and the saved test login remains visible after logging out and back in.

 Cleanup (Optional)